Buckwheat Chocolate Chip Cookies

 Buckwheat is seriously AMAZING.
-I love it for its flavor, its nutrition profile, and the fact that it’s not a grain.
+I love it for its flavor, its nutrition profile, and the fact that it’s not an actual grain.

-You can use buckwheat in flour form, or find it in buckwheat soba noodles.
+You can use buckwheat in flour form or find it in buckwheat soba noodles.
 It’s also delicious in whole form as a savory side dish, like Kasha or Buckwheat Groats.
-It’s also a featured ingredient in one these Sesame Carrots with Kasha (which is toasted buckwheat).
+It’s also a featured ingredient in these Sesame Carrots with Kasha, which is toasted buckwheat.

 Most buckwheat recipes out there for things like cookies, pancakes, or waffles contain primarily all-purpose wheat flour with just a touch of buckwheat flour.
-This recipe is different, in that it uses only buckwheat flour, for a nutritional blast of earthy goodness that is over-the-top when paired with dark chocolate and a touch of flaky sea salt.
+This recipe is different.
+It uses only buckwheat flour for nutrition, texture, and a beguiling earthy flavor that isn't quite like any other chocolate chip cookie you've had.